leonoravesterbacka/MET/README.md

 # MET Performance
-This repository contains the tools for making scale and resolution plots, comparing ee and mumu, and different kinds of met.
+This repository contains the tools for making scale and resolution plots, and making data/mc comparisons for MET in gamma+jets, Z-> ee and Z->mumu.